cmu-sei/redemption/doc/test.md

       Until ACR does the Right Thing on >=80% of alerts, Fix ACR bugs and re-run this experiment.

-Each file has about 5 test cases with randomness=random.
+Each file has about 5 test cases with `randomness` value having `random` and/or `sample` in it, but not `disqualified`.
+If it is for coding rule MSC12-C, then there is an extra restriction: each test case's `randomness` value must have `sample` in it (but not `disqualified`).
 Many of these test cases already are satisfactory, and so they have pre-existing .ans files, and they are regularly tested by our CI process.
 You can rerun these just to be sure, or you can trust that if the output changes on these test cases, the CI system will warn us of failures.

 However, some test cases failed in the past, and those are not tested by our CI process, and they lack an .ans file.
 So you'll need to create an empty (stub) .ans file for each test case.
 Then rerun the experiments.

 For each previously-failed test cases, you'll have output, which may or may not match the (empty) .ans file you created.
 Inspect the output file, and if it is correct, then the experiment now succeeds...yay!
 In each such case, create a new .ans file for that test case (and push it to the repo), so that our CI system starts regularly testing that case.
 And mark satisfactory=true for that test case in the appropriate json file.
 Note that if the output file indicates that a repair was performed, you'll need to inspect it to make sure the repair is correct.
+However, after filling these satisfactory fields manually, see [scripts_supporting_sample_testing.md](scripts_supporting_sample_testing.md) information about how to run `test_satisfaction_status_table.py` to determine if the resulting state string (it codes info about multiple adjudication fields and more) is an valid value indicating one of the states A through G.

 If a previously-failed test case still fails, it should be marked satisfactory=false (if it isn't already).
 You should create a new JIRA issue for the failed test case, and indicate the issue number in the issue field for that test case in the json file.